-I'm busy, you're busy and that's why this post is going to be a short one - we need to fight back against long hold times and move into the future with customer focused communication from businesses.
-That's what #HOLDNOMORE is trying to do, but first let's take a look at the facts and history of the 1-800 number and why things need to change.
+I'm busy, you're busy and that's why this post is going to be a short one - we need to fight back against long hold times and move into the future with customer-focused communication from businesses.
+Let's take a look at the facts and history of the 1-800 number and why things need to change.

 The History of the 1-800 Number